not-fl3/macroquad/README.md

 This is just a playground to experiment with the ideas outlined in this file.

-# 0.3 -> 0.4 high-level plan
+# The goal

 - eleminate UB
-- API for fine-tuning batching, allow non-batched or instanced draw calls
+- API for fine-tuned batching, allowing non-batched or instanced draw calls
 - keep all 0.3 API under macroquad::compatibility or macroquad::immediate_mode

 # Details